Wear earplugs when you surf

 What is surfer’s ear?

-When you repeatedly dunk your head in cold water (that’s any surfer outside of the tropics), your body responds by growing bone across your ear canal.
+When you repeatedly dunk your head in cold water (that’s any surfer outside of the tropics), or the wind is up (sorry warm water surfers, that includes you too) your body can respond by growing bone across your ear canal.
 The bone growth – exostosis – narrows the ear canal, making it harder for water to drain and more likely that you’ll get an ear infection.

 Here are a few I’ve tried, and some I’ve had recommended.